Locals' views on German Tesla plant irreconcilable as production start faces delay | DW | 03.05.2021

 Germans have been stunned by the speed of construction work at the site of the Grünheide Gigafactory

-"Fair enough," said Eichmann, the original date for the start of production was probably a bit overambitious anyway," adding that she viewed the project as a blessing for the region.
+"Fair enough.
+The original date for the start of production was probably a bit overambitious anyway," said Eichmann, adding that she viewed the project as a blessing for the region.

 "I do believe that the decision-makers will be as cooperative as possible so as not to jeopardize the project," she said.
 "And I don't think Elon Musk will pack up and leave, he's gotten in too deep."

-The very speed of construction work at the Tesla site without a final project approval and the fact that the plant is partly located in a drinking water reservoir has seen local opponents up in arms, though.
+But the very speed of construction work at the Tesla site without a final project approval, and the fact that the plant is partly located in a drinking water reservoir, has seen local opponents up in arms.

 Among them is Manuela Hoyer who heads the Grünheide Citizens' Initiative, which was called into being in protest of the planned Gigafactory.